chadrem/tribe/README.md

 Linking allows actors to group together into a tree structure such that they all live or die as one group.
 Such linking is useful for breaking complex problems into smaller (and easier to manage) components.
 To create a linked actor you use the Actable#spawn method to create it.
-If any actor in a tree of lined actors dies, it will cause all actors above and below it to die too.
+If any actor in a tree of linked actors dies, it will cause all actors above and below it to die too.

     # Create the root level actor class.
     class Level1 < Tribe::Actor